-National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 inches (25 centimeters) between an occupant's chest and the driver airbag module.
+WARNING: National Highway Traffic Safety Administration (NHTSA) recommends a minimum distance of at least 10 in (25 cm) between an occupant's chest and the driver airbag module.

 To properly position yourself away from the airbag:

 - Move your seat to the rear as far as you can while still reaching the pedals comfortably. - Recline the seat slightly (one or two degrees) from the upright position.